 - Our attorneys shielded a client’s $6 million estate from roughly $400k in taxes by timely filing an estate tax return upon the death of her spouse.
 This carried over an estate tax exemption of $11.4 million, protecting the estate from future tax law changes which would lower the estate tax exemption.

 Our firm has over two decades of experience administering trusts for high-net-worth individuals and other clients with estates comprised of businesses, real estate properties, and investment assets.
 We work on behalf of these estates to properly distribute assets to beneficiaries according to the terms of the relevant trusts and to accurately report each transfer of assets to the IRS.
 We also handle the full range of issues that can arise in trust administration, up to and including litigation.
-To find out how we can help you with the administration of an estate, please call our office at 626-568-9300 or email Kevin Moore at email@example.com and Amanda Myers at firstname.lastname@example.org.
+To find out how we can help you with the administration of an estate, please call our office at 626-568-9300 or email Kevin Moore at firstname.lastname@example.org and Kevin Bayley at email@example.com.